syed-hamza/simple-code-for-2019-Data-Science-Bowl/README.md

 [shippeng](https://www.kaggle.com/shippeng/convert-to-regression-classification) and \
 [artgor](https://www.kaggle.com/artgor/quick-and-dirty-regression) for their help.

-The model with the highest public score but a lower private score is [here](Overfit.ipynb).\
+The model with the highest public score but a lower private score is [here](Overfit.ipynb) most likely due to overfitting of the XGB model(as the max depth was taken as 10) and the parameters were not optimised.
+This proved that a higher score on the public leaderboard does'nt necessary give a higher score in the private leaderboard, hence it is better to submit a ernel with a lower score as well. \
 My highest private score using lightboost and xgboost is [here](Highest_Score_0.ipynb).\
 Code with similar private score was using lightboost, xgboost, neural network and convolutional neural network is [here](Highest_Score_1.ipynb).\
 Code for finding the best weights is [here](weights_calculation.ipynb).